 The Food and Drug Administration authorized the first Alzheimer’s medicine to delay cognitive loss, a decision praised by patients and supporters but questioned by critics who claimed insufficient proof that the drug works.

 The treatment, aducanumab (Aduhelm), is the first to be approved for Alzheimer’s disease that aims to change the course of the illness by reducing the loss of brain function rather than merely alleviating symptoms.
+(It is currently not approved by Medicare.)

 It is the first novel Alzheimer’s medicine in more than two decades, and it is the first to focus on the disease process rather than symptoms.
 While this is encouraging news, it is essential to note that, like other drugs, it may not be suited for everyone.
 We encourage families of persons with early-stage Alzheimer’s or mild cognitive impairment (MCI) to speak with their doctors to determine whether it is suitable for them.